schmidtniko/visual_marker_mapping/README.md

 * The *images* folder is supposed to contain all images that you want to use for calibration.
 Currently, all png and jpg files within the folder are being used.
 * The camera_intrinsics.json file is something you have to create before mapping (it is not required for detection only).
 See the [File Formats](#file-formats) section on how to create this one.
+* Results of our tools are automatically written to the root of the project path.
+For example the marker detection writes a file called "marker_detections.json" to the root.
+The reconstruction result file is called "reconstruction.json".

+## Running

+Our software contains two command-line tools *visual_marker_detection* and *visual_marker_mapping*, both located in the *build/bin* folder.

+visual_marker_detection:
+* `--project-path` path to the aforementioned project directory
+* `--marker_width`, `--marker-height`

 ## Example